 CONSIDERED LIGHT TOUCH APPROACH

-The refurbishment followed a ‘light touch’ approach that was prescribed by E2.
+The refurbishment followed a ‘light touch’ approach.
 Consultation with Dr Gerard Lynch for analysis of the bricks and mortar resulted in the identification of the original lime mortar used in the wall so that this could be replicated, this and the prescribed approach enabled the works to comply with what had been agreed with the local conservation officer.
 The top four courses of the wall below the brick on edge and the chamfered detail brick were removed.
 The bricks were set aside and cleaned for reuse in the wall.
-A new brick was sourced to match the existing, following assistance and the skillful eye of Charlie Stewart, this was then used to consolidate the structure of the wall and help weatherproof it, using a slightly stronger mortar for the topmost courses to be rebuilt.
-Pointing samples were provided by Charlie and an agreement was made between Charlie and E2 to repoint to a slightly more recessed profile in order to allow the irregularity and character of the historic bricks to come to the fore.
+A new brick was sourced to match the existing, following assistance and the skilful eye of Charlie Stewart, this was then used to consolidate the structure of the wall and help weatherproof it, using a slightly stronger mortar for the topmost courses to be rebuilt.
+Pointing samples were provided by Charlie and an agreement was made between us to repoint to a slightly more recessed profile in order to allow the irregularity and character of the historic bricks to come to the fore.

 INHERENT QUALITY REVEALED